 About

-My research aims to build a rigorous foundation for modeling how scientists, machines, and future quantum computers learn about our inherently quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc).
-With the rigorous foundation, I seek to discover new algorithmic tools that enhance one’s ability to make predictions about the quantum world.
+My research aims to build a rigorous foundation for understanding how scientists, machines, and future quantum computers can learn and discover new phenomena governing our quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc.).

-• Could quantum machines learn faster and predict better than classical machines?
+• When can quantum machines learn and predict better than classical machines?

-• How can machine learning advance quantum technology and physical sciences?
+• How to accelerate/automate the development of quantum and physical sciences?

-My ultimate dream is to build quantum machines capable of learning and discovering new facets of our universe beyond humans and classical machines.
+My ultimate goal is to build quantum machines capable of discovering new facets of our universe beyond the capabilities of humans and classical machines.

 Cartoon depiction of intelligence